 In the words of Alphonso David — civil rights lawyer, LGBTQ advocate and president of the Human Rights Campaign, “The 2020 presidential election will determine whether the Trump administration’s attacks on LGBTQ rights are allowed to continue — or whether we begin the work of restoring our democracy.”

-Let’s push for LGBTQ voter registration months ahead of the 2020 election
+Let’s push for more LGBTQ voter registration in this weeks leading up to the election

 Until opt-out or automatic voter registration becomes a nationwide reality in the United States, we simply must make LGBTQ voter registration a priority within our own community.
-For the most part it’s a process that takes about two minutes to complete, which means it’s an issue of educating and informing LGBTQ adults (and those who will be adults by Nov.
-4, 2020) of how to do so.
+For the most part it’s a process that takes about two minutes to complete, which means it’s an issue of educating and informing LGBTQ adults of how to do so.

 All 50 states will allow for voter registration this year until at least Oct.
-3, which gives us three months to focus on LGBTQ voter registration throughout the summer and into the fall.
+3, which gives us only a bit more time to focus on LGBTQ voter registration.
 Thirty-nine states and Washington, D.C., allow you to register to vote online.
 For those states where a voter registration form must be mailed in, that form (standard for all U.S. citizens) can be downloaded and filled out online before being printed.

 Vote.gov is an official U.S. government website with all the necessary resources for LGBTQ voter registration.
 There, you’re able to simply select your state from a dropdown menu and undergo the process.